andrei-migunov/FYS-Aesthetics-of-Computing/schedule.md

 Supplementary readings are <i>optional</i> and you are not required to read them, though you are encouraged to!

+# Assignments

+All assignments are posted <a href="https://docs.google.com/spreadsheets/d/1qB1QgjPhYQgD4gCDe4W9ovCVcv8H1Q3d5pW-EZvuu_Y/edit?usp=sharing">here (click)</a>.
+Remember you can only access that page with your @drake.edu email account.
+The expectations of the assignments are described on the 'Grading' page.
+Check that page often and make sure to submit on time!

 # Detailed Schedule

 Aug 26   |